manwar/python-guide/amazon-web-services.md

 Setting up `Amazon CLI`.

-    1) Goto Amazon S3 console.
+    1) Goto Amazon Simple Storage Services (S3) console.
     2) Click your "username" on the top right corner and select `Security credentials`.
     3) In the `Access Keys` section, click the button named, `Create access key`.